 As a founder, your most important skill is your ability to understand your users.
 As long as you can understand your users better and build a product that people want you should be okay.
 This is where curiosity often works.
 If you are curious, you can build a knowledge base allowing you to explore ideas across verticals.

 Contrarily, your knowledge of the operational intricacies of running a startup such as raising money, equity, and legal issues is seldom necessary.
 It is probably net-positive if you learn about some of these things but they are unlikely to put you in an advantageous position when you are just getting started.

 4/ Startups are the ultimate example of hyper-reality

 One meaningful difference between startups and corporate jobs is that startups are the representation of hyper-reality.
 In a corporate setting, you can game the system.
-You can build a better relationship with your boss and thus move up in the ladder.
-There is no such thing in a startup.
+You can build a better relationship with your boss and thus move up the ladder.
+There is no such thing at a startup.
 Your boss is customers and customers seldom pay attention unless they find value in your product or service.

-The challenge most people face when starting a company is that they try to game the system, find a shortcut to raise money, or achieve quick success.
+The challenge most people face when starting a company is that they try to game the system, find a shortcut to raise money or achieve quick success.
 Unfortunately, they fail because there is no shortcut in a startup.

 We are used to gaming the system almost everywhere, from schools to corporate.
 But it stops working when you get into building a startup.
 You deal with reality here.
 You build a product and take it to the market.
 The market then decides whether your product deserves any attention or not.
 If you build something that people want, you have a chance to succeed.
 If not, you fail.
 That's simple.